couchbase/cbft/DESIGN.md

 * At index definition time, a PIndex is also configured with a source of data (like a couchbase bucket).
 That data source will have one or more data source partitions (i.e., VBuckets).
 For example, the beer-sample bucket has 1024 VBuckets.
+There's an assignment of VBuckets to PIndexes, controlled via a maxPartitionsPerPIndex configuration parameter.
 So, we could say something like...

-    "PIndex af977b" is assigned to cover VBuckets 0 through 199;
+    "PIndex ac923" is assigned to cover VBuckets 0 through 499;
-    "PIndex 34fe22" is assigned to cover VBuckets 200 through 399;
+    "PIndex bdf11" is assigned to cover VBuckets 500 through 999;
     and so on with more PIndexes to cover up to VBucket 1023.

 * An index can also be configured to be replicated.
 In that case, the